tiny-pilot/ustreamer-debian/DEBIAN-PKG.md

 Avoid building uStreamer on the device, reducing the TinyPilot installation time by about 20s.

+This is the highest priority goal because it gives us the most value from migrating uStreamer to a Debian package.

 ### Steps

 - In `ansible-role-ustreamer`, drop support for Debian Buster